 In faked videos where an actor is impersonating someone, the images and film will be grainy, unclear and blurred.
 In contrast, when the real person appears in the film or in a photo, the images will be clear.

 Thermite could have been obtained by Arab terrorists in 2001 or earlier.
 However, they would not have been able to obtain nuclear material.

 Therefore, the conclusion that nukes were used means that Arab terrorists can be ruled out as the culprits.
 They were patsies.

 Only countries that could produce nukes could have done it

 Only state actors that have access to tactical nukes can be the culprits, which narrows down the field considerably.

 “Bin Laden” in 2004 and 2007.
 Often the videos and images are grainy and unclear when actors impersonate a person and faking is done.

 Cancers in workers and bystanders

 Much of the following information is from the WTC Health Program.
 This program offers health care to those directly affected by the September 11th attacks.

-Total cancer certificates (responders and bystanders)
+Total cancer cases (responders and bystanders)